Dynamic Facility Location under Cumulative Customer Demand: Computational Experiments

 \subsection{Experimental Setup}

-We implement most of our solution methods in Python (version \texttt{3.10}), and solve the mixed-integer programs with Gurobi (version \texttt{12.0}).
+We implement most of our solution methods in Python (version \texttt{3.10}), and solve the mixed-integer programming formulations with Gurobi (version \texttt{12.0}).
 We write the analytical procedure to obtain optimality cuts for the 1-\ourproblem{} in C instead of Python to ensure a fair comparison with Gurobi, which also runs on C. Each solution method had a time limit of 1 hour and was limited to a single thread to avoid bias related to computational resources.
-All jobs were processed on the Cedar cluster of the Digital Research Alliance of Canada with a maximum RAM memory of 30GB.
-The code will be made publicly available upon acceptance.
+All jobs were processed on the Cedar cluster of the Digital Research Alliance of Canada with a maximum RAM of 30GB.
+The code is available on \href{https://github.com/almeidawarley/1-dflp-ccd}{Github} under the MIT license.

-We further refer to our solution methods as follows.
-DIF and SIF represent solving the DI Formulation and the SI Formulation (after linearization), respectively, with Gurobi.
-Then, SBD and ABD refer to the branch-and-Benders-cut implementations, where the former obtains optimality cuts with Gurobi and the latter obtain optimality cuts with the analytical procedure.
-Finally, DBH, FGH, and BGH describe the DSFLP-based Heuristic, the Forward Greedy Heuristic, and the Backward Greedy Heuristics, respectively.
-As a sanity check, we also evaluate a randomly generated solution denoted as RND.